dydra/replication.js/README.md

 It provides the abstract model class, ReplicatedObject, which encapsulates specialization intances to track field modifications and record a delta map for use by the RDF mediation layer.
-In addition to tracking logic, it provides default implementation for the operators which support un/marshalling:
+In addition to the tracking logic, it provides default implementations for the operators which support un/marshalling:

     ReplicableObject.RDFToObject
     ReplicableObject.ObjectToRDF

-which the application can override as needed.
+Should the application require other than the generic transformations, it can override them as needed.

 ### JavaScript / RDF Mediation